Wednesday

 This unsigned miniature portrait is very large for a miniature on ivory, being 170 mm x 130 mm.
 It has been attributed to Thomas Story Officer (1810-1859) who worked in New York, Philadelphia and a number of other cities before moving to Australia around 1850.
 He then returned to San Francisco where he worked until his death.

 The portrait may be signed on the rear, but has not been removed from the frame.
+The frame is an unusual size for an American portrait, but was perhaps imported from England, for use by Thomas Story Officer.

 No comments: